3D TV is going to take the home entertainment world by storm and is the next big thing since.....the last big thing (whatever that was).

-Of these four methods, it is polarization and alternate-frame sequencing (aka frame sequential 3D) which are mainly being used with 3D in 2010.
+Of these four methods, it is polarization and alternate-frame sequencing (aka frame sequential 3D) which are mainly being used.

 A passive 3D system using polarized glasses is the type most often used in cinema - the most common system being RealD Cinema.
 This method provides an effective 3D effect and polarized glasses are relatively cheap to make, and so it is the most cost-effective way of providing 3D to large audiences.